aecel/habit-app/README.md

 23. When you drag through squares, they all change to green or darkgreen or whatever

 ## Known bugs
+1. When switching from an empty route to a route like Add Habit or Test Habits, the navbar jumps.
+It's not super aligned.

 ## What I learned
 1. Use setHabits only once every update.
 Don't use more than two functions to use setHabits at the same time.